NatanAmorim/my-configs/vscode_config.md

     "node_modules", // this will ignore anything the node_modules directory
-    "**/node_modules", // the same for this one "**/node_modules/**", // the same for this one "node_modules/**", // Doesn't currently work due to how the current working directory is determined.
+    "**/node_modules", // the same for this one "**/node_modules/**", // the same for this one "node_modules/**", // Doesn't currently work due to how the current working directory is determined "vscode-extension", //
-    "vscode-extension", //
-    "*.json", // Ignore all .json files.
+    "*.json", // Ignore all .json files
     ".git", // Ignore the .git directory
-    "*.dll", // Ignore all .dll files.
+    "*.dll", // Ignore all .dll files
     "**/*.dll" // Ignore all .dll files
   ],
   /// Jupyter Notebook